rodger0531/foobook-mirror/Server/README.md

 	- Optimised the 'Server' folder.
 	- Finished the 'db_connect.php' and 'user.php' files.
 	- Added Test folder with relevant test files for ajax (array fetching from front-end side)

+12/02/2014 - Tharman

+	- Cleaned up code pretty extensively.
+	- Implemented the switch mechanism.
+	- Fixed the 'setup_database.php' file - was broken previously because it was still using MySQLi, not PDO.
+	- Added a few test cases to the 'ajax.php' file.
+	- TODO: The ajax is not properly passing out the PHP array being returned from the read function.